zavolanlab/TECtool/README.md

 ## INSTALLATION

 TECtool as of version 0.2 is written in Python 3.
-You can use the conda package manager to install it.
+You can use the conda install it or you can install it via pip.

 ### Step 1: Download Miniconda3 (if not already installed)